This list was updated June 15, 2017 to reflect Netflix’s current offerings.

 Netflix Streaming can be overwhelming — so many options, yet so hard to browse — and we here at Vulture want to make it easier for you to find a great film, fast.
-We weeded through every single horror movie currently available to stream on Netflix and pointed out the good ones, the bad ones, the disturbing ones, and the just plain silly ones.
+We weeded through every single horror movie, but we didn’t just want to pick the best horror movies on Netflix.
+Here, we’ve pointed out the good ones, the bad ones, the disturbing ones, and the just plain silly ones.

 Everyone’s going to have differing opinions on what movies are great, but I think we can all agree that the ones below are more likely to fall in the plus column rather than the minus.

 An American Werewolf in London (1981): Makeup supervisor Rick Baker is the true star of John Landis’s film about two American tourists who run afoul of a lycanthrope while backpacking though England.
 Transforming man into beast before the audience’s very eyes was an estimable accomplishment in the days before CGI, and Baker’s practical magic set a new bar for facial prosthetics.

 A Nightmare on Elm Street (1984): In this slasher classic, Freddy Krueger — he of the striped sweater, pepperoni face, and tattered fedora — torments children in their dreams.
 Before a long line of increasingly goofy sequels transformed the killer into a caricature of himself, he ruled ’80s horror with an iron fist and razor-fingered glove.

 The Craft (1996): A quartet of teenage girls seize dominion over their high school through the dark powers of witchcraft, but soon realize that they may be tampering with forces beyond their control.
 At once a ’90s time capsule, a feminist-tinged cult item, and a masterfully curated mixtape (the soundtrack includes Siouxsie and the Banshees, Portishead, and Letters to Cleo), Andrew Fleming’s film can still cast a spell 20 years later.